praxsubba26/demo-test-1/README.md

 ### This is heading 3
 #### This is heading 4

-* My name is Prakrit Subba
+* My name is:
-* PhD Student
+* My Year/Major:
-* I make really good chai.
+* Fun Fact about myself:

 ## My Breakout room partner
-* Name: Elon Musk
+* Name:
-* Year: CEO
+* Year:
-* Fun Fact: I was born in South Africa
+* Fun Fact:
-* 1 Truth or lie: I live in South Carolina
+* 1 Truth or lie:
-* What do I think: Lie
+* What does the owner of this repository think:

-Clemson is amazing!

-## My summer Plan

-I will visit Massachusetts.

-I will visit Georgia.

-I will stay in Clemson.